-Please note that work worth at least 25% of the course should be completed, marked, and returned by the final date (Tuesday, 10 November) to withdraw from the course without academic penalty.
+Please note that work worth at least 25% of the course should be completed, marked, and returned by the final date (Monday, 15 March) to withdraw from the course without academic penalty.
 Students who miss more than one quiz or assignment for reasons beyond their control should contact the instructor as soon as possible to arrange to write a make-up.
-Quizzes and assignments will only be accepted after they are due at the instructor's sole discretion; students unable to hand them in on time for reasons beyond their control should contact the instructor as soon as possible.
+Quizzes and assignments will be accepted after they are due at the instructor's sole discretion.